Verlihub/tls-proxy/README.md

 `$MyIP 2.3.4.5 1.0|`

 `2.3.4.5` is the real IP address of connected user.
 Second parameter stands for TLS version used by client, in case of non secure connection, `0.0` is passed to hub.

-## Important to know

-Remember to set twice the regular `ulimit` before starting both servers, because there will be twice as many connections than you would usually have.

-## Command line options

-`host` - Comma separated list of hosts to listen on

-`wait` - Time to wait to detect the protocol

-`hub` - Hub address to connect to

-`ip` - Send client IP

-`log` - Enable connection logging

-`cert` - TLS .crt file

-`key` - TLS .key file

-`ver` - Minimum required TLS version

-`buf` - Buffer size in KB